Luciana Genro

-Luciana Krebs Genro (Santa Maria, Rio Grande do Sul, January 17, 1971) is a Brazilian lawyer and politician, state deputy and one of the founders of the Socialism and Freedom Party (PSOL).
+Luciana Krebs Genro (Santa Maria, Rio Grande do Sul, January 17, 1971) is a Brazilian politician, state deputy and one of the founders of the Socialism and Freedom Party (PSOL).
 In 2014, she was the PSOL nominee for President of Brazil.
 She came in 4th place, receiving more than 1.6 million votes nationally.
-She is the daughter of Tarso Genro, an important Workers' Party (PT) politician.
+She is the daughter of Tarso Genro, a Workers' Party (PT) politician and former governor of Rio Grande do Sul.

 Biography

 Early life and career

 Luciana began her political career in the student movement in Porto Alegre and was part of the Socialist Convergence, at the time of the current Workers' Party (PT).
 She was elected in 1994, at the age of 23, for her first term as state deputy, and re-elected in 1998 with twice the previous vote.
 In the Legislative Assembly, she stood out for denouncing corruption at Corsan, when directed by Berfran Rosado, and for defending various processes of struggles of teachers, students, workers and other social movements.